sabrina-mostafa/Algorithm/Graph/BFS.md

 ### We can determine the Parents and Level of each node conditional to the Source Node :

       i.
 Parent of Adjacent Node = Reserved Node. ii.
-Level of an Adjacent Node = Reserved Node's Level + 1.
-Lavel of Source Node is always = 0.
+Level of an Adjacent Node = Reserved Node's Level + 1. iii.
+Level of Source Node is always = 0.